Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Execution and Results

 Table~\ref{tab:tablecombine} reports the comparison of the performance of the different algorithms with their best configurations when using voice and biofeedback features combined.

 General trends are analogous to those observed when features are treated in separation, with the best performance achieved by RF and SVM, and lower performance by DTree and NB.

-The best performance for valence (in \textbf{bold}) is achieved by SVM, when applying SMOTE and scaling, and without imputation (F1=$0.72$).
-Instead, the best performance for arousal is obtained by RF with the same configuration (F1=$0.72$).
-These results suggest that voice and biofeedback features can play complementary roles in engagement recognition, and can lead to the best classification results compared to those obtained when using only one source of data, when specific algorithms are selected.
-These observations are confirmed by Table~\ref{tab:best-of-best}, where the best performance of each algorithm are compared, considering different feature combinations.
-The table shows that the best performance in terms of F1 (in bold) is achieved either using voice feature alone, or by combining the features.
+The best performance for valence (in \textbf{bold}) is achieved by RF, when applying SMOTE, and without scaling and imputation (F1=$0.68$).
+Instead, the best performance for arousal is obtained by SVM without SMOTE, and with scaling and imputation (F1=$0.69$).
+In Table~\ref{tab:classificationResultsCombined}, we compare the performance of the best algorithms with the majority class baselines.
+We see that for valence and arousal, we have an increase of 51\% and 92\%, respectively.
+However, it is important to notice that the combination of features does not lead to an increase in performance with respect to the case in which only voice features are used (cf. Table~\ref{tab:classificationResultsvoice} vs Table~\ref{tab:tablecombine}).
+While for valence the value of F1 is substantially the same (F1=$0.68$), for arousal the use of voice features only leads to the best performance (F1=$0.71$ vs F1=$0.69$).
+The same observations hold when comparing the results in terms of improvement with respect to the baselines.

-As for the other cases, in Table~\ref{tab:classificationResultsCombined} we compare the performance for the best algorithms with the majority class baselines.
-In all cases, the improvement for precision, recall and F1 is always greater or equal to 45\%, thus confirming that the combination of voice and biofeedback features allows obtaining fine-grained distinction of classes for both valence and arousal, which cannot be achieved without combining the features.
+These observations are confirmed by Table~\ref{tab:best-of-best}, where the best performance of each algorithm is compared, considering different feature combinations.
+The table shows that the best performance in terms of F1 (in bold) is achieved either using voice features alone or, in some cases, by combining the features.